-Developing advanced fast machine learning, stochastic, and deterministic numerical methods to understand complex physical phenomena with a special focus on quantum phenomena, electromagnetic processes, and wave scattering in random media.
+Developing advanced fast machine learning, stochastic, and deterministic numerical methods for data science and scientific computing applications, and understanding complex physical phenomena with a special focus on quantum phenomena, electromagnetic processes, and wave scattering in random media and stochastic controls.

-- Deep neural network machine learning algorithms for scientific computing, wideband and multiscale learning for high dimensional quantum systems, high frequency wave scattering in random media, and fluid dynamics
+- Deep neural network machine learning algorithms for scientific computing, wideband and multiscale spectral-bias-free learning for high dimensional quantum systems, high frequency wave scattering in random media, and fluid dynamics, stochastic controls.

 - Fast multipole methods for wave source interactions in layered media